Detecting Thermodynamic Phase Transition via Explainable Machine Learning of Photoemission Spectroscopy: Results

-Figures \ref{fig:2compRes}\textbf{b} and \textbf{c} show the phase classification results for the BSCCO OD50 and OD58 experimental spectra.
-The model's predictions are represented by a scalar ``SC probability'' $\bar{p}_{\textrm{SC}}$ for each input spectrum.
+The trained DANN model is applied to classify superconducting phases in BSCCO OD50 and OD58 experimental spectra, where the pronounced fluctuating gap long hinders the spectral characterization of superconducting phase with traditional spectroscopy methods\,\cite{he2021superconducting}.
+As shown in Figs.~\ref{fig:2compRes}\textbf{B} and \ref{fig:2compRes}\textbf{C}, the model's predictions are represented by a scalar ``SC probability'' $\bar{p}_{\textrm{SC}}$ for each input spectrum.
 Such an SC probability $\bar{p}_{\textrm{SC}}$ is obtained from an ensemble approach, where $\bar{p}_{\textrm{SC}}$ for each spectrum is the averaged $p_{\textrm{SC}}$ over 10 different DANN models with various initializations.
 Normalized by the sum rule, a sample corresponding to an input spectrum is predicted as SC when $\bar{p}_{\textrm{SC}}$ exceeds 50\%.
 For the BSCCO OD50 sample, only one spectrum measured in the normal phase is misclassified as SC.
 Conversely, all other 40 experimental spectra are correctly classified, yielding an accuracy of 97.6\%.
 The performance is similar for the OD58 sample, where only one spectrum in the SC state is misclassified.